seoklab/galaxydock_dl/README.md

 $ python scripts/posebuster_multi_run_gd_dl.py posebuster_corina result
 ```

-### How to compile the binary file ligdock
+### Precompiled Binary

 We recommend using the precompiled 'ligdock' binary file located in `src/gd_dl/bin/`.

+### Compiling from Source

 If you wish to compile it yourself, navigate to the `binary_src/` directory by running `cd binary_src/` and then execute the following commands (note the ".." at the end of the second command):

 ```bash
 $ mkdir -p build && cd build